What is ‘truth?’

 The subject of meaning and truth, and the massive challenges presented by fake news, is a broad, deep landscape and, as such, requires an ongoing conversation rather than this singular writing.

-I hope this is post has whet your truth appetite, especially in light of the massive post-truth forces working day and night to disaffect our society and the world at large.
+I hope this is post has peaked your interest in ‘truth,’ especially in light of the massive post-truth forces working day and night to disaffect our society and the world at large.

-I welcome your comments and feedback and will be writing much more on these profoundly important subjects in between other topics, projects, and assignments over the coming weeks.
+I welcome your comments and feedback and will be writing more on these profoundly important subjects in between other topics, projects, and assignments, as time permits.

 For now, thanks for reading.